Endometrial Ablation Specialists

 - Electrosurgery: This procedure utilizes a resectoscope, a device with an electrical wire loop, roller ball, or spike-ball tip that destroys the uterine lining.
 Electrosurgery is used less frequently than the other methods.

-Problems resulting from endometrial ablation are uncommon, but can be severe.
+Problems resulting from a surgical heavy period bleeding treatment are uncommon, but can be severe.
 They include:

 - Accidental puncture of the uterus